When to replace sewer repair

 How do I know if my sewer line needs to be replaced?

-Signs that your sewer line may need replacement include frequent clogs, slow draining, foul odors, and visible damage or deterioration.
+Signs your sewer line may need replacement include frequent clogs, slow drains, foul odors, and visible damage or sinkholes in your yard.

 Connect with certified professionals in your area